HsuHsiaoHsuan/PlurkChatNew/README.md

 Plurk Fish
 ==========
-Show your Plurk content like a chat room.
+Show your Plurk content like a chat room.
-(Deleloping in Freeman branch)
+(on going on Freeman branch)

 ##ScreenShot
 Plurk's Friends list